Every Single Urban Decay Lipstick Just Got Replaced

 That's right — all existing UD lipsticks are going bye-bye.
 Stop hyperventilating and take some deep breaths, please — you don't have to bid farewell to your beloved Matte Revolution.
 The new Vice (that's what the inclusive collection is now called) takes all of the existing lipstick shades (including some discontinued ones, some limited-edition selects, and some brand-new ones) and repackages, reformulates, and reintroduces them to the world.

 Now for the bad news: It doesn't launch until June 5.
 Wah.
-But that gives you just enough time to thoroughly review the offerings (you know there are going to be swatches galore all over YouTube five minutes from now) and decide where you want to drop your cash: $17 a tube, to be exact.
-Are you going to restock an existing favorite, branch out with something new, or stroll down memory lane with a classic?
+But that gives you just enough time to thoroughly review the offerings (you know there are going to be swatches galore all over YouTube five minutes from now) and decide where you want to drop your cash.
+Are you going to restock an existing favourite, branch out with something new, or stroll down memory lane with a classic?
 You've got some time, little lambs, but better start doing your homework lest you freeze up when they all drop.

-To whet your appetite, here is a handful of the new colors — and resurrected ones — for you to peruse.
-Do us a favor, though, and wipe the drool off your mouth before you start clicking.
+To whet your appetite, here is a handful of the new colours — and resurrected ones — for you to peruse.
+Do us a favour, though, and wipe the drool off your mouth before you start clicking.